Visual arts

 Year 9

 All students at St Paul’s take Art for 12 weeks, working closely with printmaking skills and design principles.
-They learn about composition, colour management and engage in research skills to study traditional Maaori art forms, motifs and themes, as well as engage with exciting and relevant artist models.
+They learn about composition and colour management while engaging in research skills to study traditional Maaori art forms, motifs and themes, as well as engage with exciting and relevant artist models.

 Year 10